atlassubbed/atlas-html-stream/README.md

 Switching on the `state` of the parser first is probably faster than switching on the current character first, but I haven't tested the latter.
 The main idea is to minimize the amount of instructions required for each `[state, char]` pair, according to how likely each pair is.
 If `[TEXT, !whitespace]` has the highest probability in "typical" html, then we would want this pair to require the least amount of instructions.
 In other words, `sum_i(probabilityOfPair_i*numSteps_i)` should be minimized.

+I think collapsing the states `SCRIPT`, `STYLE` and `COMMENT` into a single state `SPECIAL` might improve the performance.
+Instead of polluting the space with `SeqMatchers` for each one initially, we can create them on-the-fly for whichever `SPECIAL` node we are parsing.

 #### dynamic parser idea

 What defines a "typical" html document?
 A set of parsing instructions for a "typical" html document may be slower for "atypical" html documents which have a vastly different `probabilityOfPair_i` distribution.
 What if the parser could use the distribution of pairs of the current document to dynamically change its condition-tree on-the-fly?
 For example, if we're getting overwhelmed by raw text, it would be faster to check if the state is `TEXT` first.
 Alternatively, if our document has almost *no* raw text, it would be smarter to check if the state is `TEXT` last.
 While the dynamic parser sounds interesting, it may not be worth implementing if it adds a ton of overhead.